Trasandino de Los Andes

-Trasandino de Los Andes is a Chilean Football club, their home town is Los Andes in the V Región of Valparaíso in Chile.
+Trasandino de Los Andes is a Chilean football club, their home town is Los Andes in the V Región of Valparaíso in Chile.
 They currently play in the Segunda División.

 The club was founded on April 1, 1906.
 Between 1985 and 1992 the club was called Cobreandino.
-Their home games are played at the Regional stadium, which has a capacity of 3,313.
+Their home games are played at the Estadio Regional de Los Andes, which has a capacity of 3,313.